Zer0Legion/tp/docs/DeveloperGuide.md

 **Note:** Similar to the above sequence diagram, the lifeline for `AddCommandParser` and `AddCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline continues till the end of diagram.
 </box>

-The parsing is detailed as follows:
+The tokenizing and parsing is detailed as follows:
 <puml src="diagrams/AddCommandParsing.puml" alt="Detailed Interactions for Parsing Fields of the Add command." />